 Location: Cheit Hall, 4th floor, Haas School of Business, University of California, Berkeley

 Audience: Senior administrators, trustees, and investment staff from endowments and foundations, as well as sustainable investment experts from investment management firms, advisory firms, and non-profits; and other relevant stakeholders.
-The program will be designed primarily for participants who are interested in pursuing sustainable investment strategies on some level and looking for support in how best to implement or advance such strategies.
+The program was designed primarily for participants interested in pursuing sustainable investment strategies on some level and looking for support in how best to implement or advance such strategies.

-Format: The event will be highly interactive, with brief presentations from expert speakers or panels to deliver content and seed conversation, integrated with significant time spent in small-group dialogue sessions at round tables.
+Format: The event was highly interactive, with brief presentations from expert speakers or panels to deliver content and seed conversation, integrated with significant time spent in small-group dialogue sessions at round tables.

-Program design: Program content will be driven by responses from participants on what their key questions are on these topics at the time, and what they hope to get out of the event.
-The agenda will be designed to build through the day to deliver necessary content, facilitate peer-to-peer information sharing and learning, and result in pragmatic, actionable outcomes for participants to take back to their institutional roles.
-Pending adjustments based on participant feedback, topics will include:
+Program design: Program content was driven by responses from participants on what their key questions are on these topics at the time, and what they hope to get out of the event.
+The agenda was designed to build through the day to deliver necessary content, facilitate peer-to-peer information sharing and learning, and result in pragmatic, actionable outcomes for participants to take back to their institutional roles.
+Topics covered included:

 - The state of the field in terms of institutional-ready sustainable investment strategies in public and private markets